 We issue planning permits which allow for land to be used, subdivided or developed in accordance with the Cardinia Planning Scheme.

 Building permits relate to the construction process.

-Before submitting your planning permit application, you can lodge a request for a pre-application meeting with a Council officer.
+Before applying for your planning permit, you can request a meeting with a Council officer.

-A pre-application meeting is not always necessary so if you are unsure whether you require a meeting, call a planning officer on 1300 787 624.
+A pre-application meeting is not always necessary.
+To discuss whether you need a meeting, call a planning officer on 1300 787 624.

 What do I need to provide with my application?

 When applying for a planning permit you will need to provide the following:

 - current copy of title issued in the last three months

 - complete copies of any covenants or Section 173 Agreements listed on the title

 - details of your proposal, including the description of the proposal and any other relevant information, i.e. justification of setbacks, size, vegetation removal and any excavation or fill